 For the next step, a few colored pencils will be handy.

-Place a ruler into the point you choose on your walkway and move it around a bit to cover as much of the walkway line as you can.
+Place a ruler at the point you picked on your walkway and move it around a bit to cover as much of the walkway line as you can.

 And then, using one of the colored pencils, mark the line.